javiserna/Rotation-models-CTTS/readme.md

 **Key Features:**

-- Provides outputs including time evolution of rotational velocity, period, torque components, and stellar radii.
+- Provides outputs including time evolution of rotational velocity, and period.
+Also, it is possible to get torque components by making a modification in the current code.

 **Usage:**